GeminiCCCC/SystemDesign/README.md

 c.
 Messages are persistent

-d. after putting message into queue, how to get the result from the message? one way is after putting message into queue, we will have a taskId, and once the task is finished processing, the result will be stores in some places and producer will periodically check if the taskId is finished or not.
+d. after putting message into queue, how to get the result from the message? one way is after putting message into queue, producer will receive acknowledgement with message reference, and once the message is finished processing, the result will be stores in some places and producer will periodically use the acknowledgement to check if the message is finished or not.

 **8. Load balancer and reverse proxy**